Mulgrave River: Location and features

 The river has a catchment area of 1315 km2.
 From source to mouth, incorporating the east and west branches of the river, the river descends 665 m over a combined 78 km course.

 The river is crossed by the Bruce Highway south of Gordonvale via the Desmond Trannore Bridge.

+History

 Gold was discovered in the river in the 1870s, bringing considerable change to the Goldsborough Valley.
 Gravel is now extracted from the riverbed.